Infinite Arms Bandit: Optimality via Confidence Bounds: Optimality

-Consider an idealized algorithm which plays $\Pi_k$ until a non-zero reward is observed, and $\mu_k$ is revealed when that happens.
+Consider an idealized algorithm which plays $\Pi_k$ until a positive loss is observed, and $\mu_k$ is revealed when that happens.
 If $\mu_k > \zeta$, then $\Pi_k$ is rejected and a new arm is played next.
-If $\mu_k \leq \zeta$, then we end the experimentation stage and play $\Pi_k$ for the remaining trials.
-Assuming that the experimentation stage uses $o(n)$ trials and $\zeta$ is small, the regret of this algorithm is asymptotically
+If $\mu_k \leq \zeta$, then we stop exploring and play $\Pi_k$ for the remaining trials.